pietrop/annotated_article_generator/README.md

 <!-- ## TODO

-- [ ] Add support for more BBC and US channels  -->
+- [ ] Add support for more BBC and US channels

+ see if need to change server to switch connection or just stream all connections?

+Add more options in stream settings. hard code configs.
+  -->

 # Contributor